-Attendance and Make-Up Work: Students are expected to attend all sessions in person.
+Attendance and Make-Up Work: Students are expected to attend all sessions either in person or via zoom.
+Asynchronous students are expected to watch the videos and complete the exercises posted to Canvas.
 Please contact the instructor in advance if you plan to miss a class.

-Requirements for class attendance and make-up assignments and other work are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx
+Requirements for class attendance and make-up exams, assignments and other work are consistent with university policies that can be found at:

+https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx